Elmira College Center for Mark Twain Studies Strategic Plan 2026-2028

 Programming & Outreach

 • Successfully continued the Quarry Farm Fellowship program.
-CMTS hosted and aided the research of thirteen senior and developing scholars, writers, and artists from a variety of academic disciplines.
-All of these fellows-in-residence had the opportunity to live and work at Quarry Farm for two weeks to a month and take advantage of one of the best libraries dedicated to Mark Twain Studies located on the premises.
+CMTS hosted and aided the research of twelve senior and developing scholars, writers, and artists from a variety of academic disciplines.
+All of these fellows-in-residence had the opportunity to live and work at Quarry Farm for two weeks to a month and take advantage of one of the best libraries dedicated to Mark Twain Studies that is located on the premises.

 Administrative, Financial, and Physical Resources

-• Assisted the Quarry Farm Foundation in raising over $800,000 since 2022.
+• Assisted the Quarry Farm Foundation in raising over $1,000,000 since 2022.

 The CMTS Staff wished to follow up and continue last year’s success